-- The database is not working at all (for example, it's off line). - The database is working but refuses your request (for example, a lock contention - The database is working but what you ask it to do is impossible (for example, to read from a non-existent table).
+- The database is not working (for example, it is off line). - The database is working but refuses your request (for example, a lock contention occurs). - · The database is working but it cannot do what you request (for example, read from a non-existent table).

-If you require something better than default error handling, the first step is to use a handler (see "DECLARE HANDLER statement" on page 228) to intercept the exception.
+If you require something better than default error handling, the first step is to use a handler (see "DECLARE HANDLER statement" on page 240) to intercept the exception.
 The handler can determine the nature of the failure from the SQL state that is returned by the database.